Greta Kline

-Greta Simone Kline (born March 21, 1994), formerly known by the stage name Frankie Cosmos, is an American musician and singer-songwriter.
+Greta Simone Kline (born March 21, 1994), also known by the stage name Frankie Cosmos, is an American musician and singer.
 She is known for her independent releases, inspired by Frank O'Hara's poetry, DIY ethics of K Records and the early 2000s New York City's anti-folk scene.
 She is the daughter of actors Kevin Kline and Phoebe Cates.
 Her former stage name "Frankie Cosmos" is now the name of her band.

 Early life

 Kline was born on March 21, 1994, in New York City, the daughter of Academy Award-winning actor Kevin Kline and actress Phoebe Cates.
 Her father is of German-Jewish and Irish descent and her mother has Russian-Jewish and Chinese-Filipino ancestry.
 She has one older brother, Owen Kline, who is an actor and filmmaker.